teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 As for build systems, we use premake in Annileen and it's working ok with MSVC.
 I just needed to set the `cppdialect "C++20"` for projects in the configuration file.
 Since all files use `.ixx` extension, MSVC automatically recognizes them as modules and does its job.
 Premake added [some specific options for modules](https://github.com/premake/premake-core/pull/1570){:target="_blank"}, but I haven't tried them yet.

-Things are not so well for generating Cmake files (with modules support) with premake yet and this the reason why our implementation of modules is still on a separate branch (we want Annileen compiling on all main systems before merging modules to main branch).
-[Cmake is getting there](https://www.kitware.com/import-cmake-c20-modules/){:target="_blank"} though, but that needs to happen first before premake's turn I guess.
+Things are not so well for generating CMake files (with modules support) with premake yet and this the reason why our implementation of modules is still on a separate branch (we want Annileen compiling on all main systems before merging modules to main branch).
+[CMake is getting there](https://www.kitware.com/import-cmake-c20-modules/){:target="_blank"} though, but that needs to happen first before premake's turn I guess.

-That's it for now.
+And that's it for now.
 If you want to check Annileen code and try it at your own risk, [this is the experimental C++20 branch on GitHub](https://github.com/CrociDB/annileen/tree/feature/cpp20){:target="_blank"}.

 ### References [↑](#summary)